 Two decades before the Trump presidency, billionaire-turned-prime-minister Silvio Berlusconi used his vast media empire and flamboyant persona to upend Italian politics.
 With irreverence and wit, THE COMMUNISTS HAVE NO SENSE OF HUMOR presents a female-led retelling of forty years of Italian TV, politics, and satire.

 America’s political turmoil and the ongoing rise of populism throughout Europe are the backdrop as Italian women reflect on the past and continue to shape the future.
-As nationalist, populist parties compete for power in Italy, even Silvio Berlusconi is trying to stage a comeback.
+As right-wing parties compete for power in Italy, even Silvio Berlusconi is trying to stage a comeback.

 Clare is a documentary filmmaker and cinematographer who specializes in stories that illuminate the intersection of cultures and the lives of women and girls.
 Recent cinematography credits include Belly of the Beast (HRW 2020), Ahead of the Curve (Frameline 2020), and We Are the Radical Monarchs (SXSW 2019).
 Based in Oakland, California, Clare is currently working on documentaries set in California, Mississippi, Italy, and Haiti.

 Rivkah makes character-driven films that deepen social or ecological connections and draw communities together.
 Her credits include AHEAD OF THE CURVE (2020); SONS OF A GUN (2009; PBS); BEING GEORGE CLOONEY (2016; Netflix); THE NINE by Katy Grannan (2016, Festivals); and THE NEXT FRONTIER (2010, PBS).